shivg90/shivg90/README.md

 ### Hi there 👋

 Welcome to my GitHub!\
-I recently started my journey into Full-Stack Web Development - more projects to come 🤩
+I'm a junior frontend web developer enjoying using React.js, Next.js and CSS!

-🔭 I’m currently working on a new Portfolio site, using Next.js and Tailwind CSS.\
+🔭 I’m currently learning more about UI/UX so I can make my apps even smoother.\
-🌱 I’m learning how to navigate my way in this tech industry!\
+🌱 I’m working towards finding a job in this tech industry!\
-👯 I’m looking to collaborate with designers on frontend or hybrid projects.
+👯 I’m looking to collaborate with designers on frontend projects to keep building my portfolio.